-- Meetings use a variety of formats such as Participation, Speaker, Topic Discussion, Book Study, New Comer, Question and Answer, etc. Find a meeting that fits your needs.
+- Meetings use a variety of formats such as Participation, Speaker, Topic Discussion, Book Study, New Comer, Question and Answer, etc. Click here to Find a meeting.

 - There are no attendance monitors at meetings and we are under no surveillance at any time.
 Most meetings last from 1 to 1 ½ hours.

 - When you arrive at your first meeting you can expect to see recovering addicts welcoming each other and socializing.
 It is not uncommon for new members to be warmly welcomed.

 - You may see information pamphlets, books and activity flyers.
 Feel free to take pamphlets and flyers.
 Books are for sale at cost.